 The OOMMF Roadmap delineates the various releases.
-For most users we recommend the latest beta release.
+For most users we recommend the latest alpha release.
+The beta releases are now far too old for recommended use, though they may contain useful or interesting history.
 For specific release details, and to download the software, go to

 More recent, corrected releases are recommended.